davidluu21111/WeatherApp/README.md

 ## Installation

-To run the game locally, follow these steps:
+To run the app locally, follow these steps:

 1. Clone the repository:
     ```bash